List of iCarly characters: Carly Shay

 Carly Shay (Miranda Cosgrove) starts as a 13-year-old girl who lives with her older brother, Spencer Shay, in Seattle, Washington.
 They live in the Bushwell Plaza apartment building.

 In "iPilot", Carly takes the blame for one of Sam's pranks and has to oversee people who want to be in the school's talent show as punishment.
 When Carly, Sam, and Freddie's suggestions are completely ignored, they decide to make a web show named iCarly upon Freddie's suggestion, with the 'i' standing for 'Internet' and Carly's name since she will be the host of the show.

 In the 2021 revival, it is revealed that Carly hosted QVC whilst in Italy and hosted college radio while studying theater and media studies.
 By the events of the reboot, she is sharing an apartment in Seattle with her new friend Harper.
-After failed attempts to start an internet channel with romantic interests, she decides to restart her iCarly webshow, with Freddie and Spencer assisting her.
+After failed attempts to start an Internet channel with romantic interests, she decides to restart her iCarly webshow, with Freddie and Spencer assisting her.
+Carly's relationship with Freddie develops more throughout the second season, to the point where they start to fall in love with each other again, something established in the season 2 finale and stated by Freddie's then-girlfriend, Pearl.

 Sam Puckett

-Samantha "Sam" Puckett (Jennette McCurdy) is Carly Shay's best friend, and in later episodes is Freddie Benson's ex-girlfriend.
-She co-hosts the iCarly webshow with Carly, and also handles the sound effect remote control.
+Samantha "Sam" Puckett (Jennette McCurdy) is Carly's best friend and co-hosts the iCarly webshow with her.
 Sam has an identical twin sister named Melanie.
 Their mother is Pam Puckett (Jane Lynch).
-Sam also stated she and her twin sister Melanie were born on a bus due to poor planning by their mother.

 In the series finale, "iGoodbye", Sam and Carly take a break from their web show while Carly moves to Italy.
 Sam becomes a lead character in the spin-off series Sam & Cat, in which she moves to Los Angeles and becomes friends with Cat Valentine (a character originally from Victorious) after rescuing her from a garbage truck.